bani4/rt/README.md

 ### CONs:
 - Slow on big data.
 - Normalization of the given addresses.
 - Undetailed map (openstreetmap.org).
-Merged different street numbers on same street can appear in the output.
+Merged different street numbers on the same street can appear in the output.
 ### Instalations and run
-- copy the repo
+- Copy the repo
-- create venv in folder
+- Create venv in folder
 ```bash
 python -m venv venv
 ```